apache/cordova-docs/STYLESHEET.md

   am going to show you now."
 Likewise avoid "we," as in "We see that..."

-* OK to refer to "you," the developer, but it should be minimized.
+* OK to refer to "you," the developer, but only if necessary, e.g., to avoid passive voice.

-  E.g., instead of "...for which you need to invoke the `Contact.save` method", try "...for which the `Contact.save` method is required."
+* Avoid unnecessarily imperative statements, especially using the word "must."
+E.g., instead of "Commands must be run from a cmd or powershell prompt," try "You can run commands either from a cmd or powershell prompt."

 ## Usage

 * "User" may refer to the end user, not to the application's developer.
 Refer to plural "users" as "they" to avoid singular he/she pronoun problems.

+* WebView, not Webview.
+(OK to use lowercase webview in code)

 * 'Directory', not 'folder'; may be exceptions in some GUI contexts